FutureMarkRwanda/BA_Notes/PHP/PHP_Arrays.md

 ### Associative Arrays

-**Explanation**: Associative arrays use named keys (strings) to access values, ideal for key-value pairs like user data.
+Associative arrays use named keys (strings) to access values, ideal for key-value pairs like user data.
 Keys are descriptive, improving readability and access.

 **Example**: Store ages with names as keys and access one value.

-**CODES**:
 ```php
 <?php
 $age = array("Peter" => "35", "Ben" => "37", "Joe" => "43");